 Temperature Changes

-One common cause of low tire pressure is temperature changes.
+One common cause of is temperature changes.
 As the temperature fluctuates, the air inside your tires expands and contracts.
 In colder weather, the air molecules compress, leading to a decrease in tire pressure.
 Conversely, in hot weather, the air molecules expand, causing an increase in pressure.
 These changes can result in underinflated tires, affecting the overall performance and safety of your vehicle.

 Puncture or Leak